PUGTorino/application_zf/README.md

 The `branch` key, is in fact the `revision`, for that reason you can also use a git commit id.

-To deploy your additional module you have to use `application_zf::deploy_module_git`
+To deploy your additional module you have to use `application_zf::deploy_git_modules`

 ## ZendDeveloperTools integration